TMEIT/website/README.md

 * All of the website components run on Kubernetes for portability, self-healing, and automated certificate renewal.
 * The backend API uses the powerful FastAPI library and is backed by a self-managed PostgreSQL cluster.
 * The frontend is a ReactJS single-page-app that uses a well-defined api to get its data from the backend.
 The frontend is intentionally kept simple, avoiding complexity like create-react-app and Redux.
-* The API uses FastAPI self-documenting
+* The API takes advantage of FastAPI's automatic OpenAPI documentation, and every API endpoint can be tried out from the [site's OpenAPI documentation page](https://tmeit.se/api/v1/docs).
 * All code is linted and tested automatically before it is merged to master to ensure code quality and give developers feedback about their code.
 * New releases are built and deployed automatically, with no knowledge needed from the developers.